LucasMoraesDev/web-projects/README.md

-# Welcome to my HTML Web Developer repository!
+# Welcome to my Web repository!

-I'm adding here my HTML5, CSS codes
+I'm adding here some codes

-Feel free to take a look
+Feel free to take a look.

-Lucas Moraes.